 - Doctor Network – Medi-Share has a Preferred Provider Organization (PPO) network of doctors.
 It’s built on MultiPlan’s PHCS network, which is the same company that manages networks for some of the major traditional insurance companies.

-- Premiums – Medi-Share calls it your “share amount”, but it’s the monthly payment you have to make to stay on the plan.
+- Payments – Medi-Share calls it your “share amount”, but it’s the monthly payment you have to make to stay on the plan.
 The only difference is that it's typically significantly less expensive than traditional insurance!

-How Medi-Share is different from traditional insurance:
+How Medi-Share is different from health insurance:

 - Sign up anytime – No open enrollment limitations or deadlines.